SerenicuS/custom-shell/README.md

     🔨 This project is still under development(most features in a standard shell is still missing).

+<h2 align="left">SAFETY WARNING</h2>

+<h3> This shell can:</h3>

+      Delete files in the current directory.

+      Create new files and folders.

+      Run basic Windows commands.

 | Standard Command | My Version | Function |